-Peter Fischbach has served as a tenant representative for over 40 years.
-He specializes in Tampa Bay's office space for lease and loves bringing the tenant rep advantage to small businesses and rising entrepreneurs in our community.
-He has managed the space requirements for clients for years, upgrading and adapting as conditions have changed.
+I, Peter Fischbach, have served as a tenant representative for over 40 years.
+I specialize in Tampa Bay's office space for lease and love bringing the tenant rep advantage to small businesses and rising entrepreneurs in our community.

 How much does it cost?

 In most cases, it costs the tenant nothing.
 I will be compensated from the commission that the landlord pays to his/her leasing broker.
 If the landlord is not using a broker, I will quote you a fee for the service.

 What are the advantages for tenants Leasing commercial real estate?

 Whether you looking for new space or contemplating renewing a lease, Peter can give you a broad overview of what kind of space is available in your market and price range and where.
 I offer traffic analysis as well as basic demographic studies to help you decide if you are in the right spot to service your customers.

 It's still location, location, location.